maze2-org/GrAlph/README.md

 ## Features

 - Fetch blocks from the Alephium blockchain.
-- Store block data in MongoDB.
+- Resolve addresses to names using reverse name resolvers.
-- Query block data using GraphQL.
+- Store resolved address data in MongoDB.

 ## Installation